-1. To mitigate the risk of real or perceived conflict of interest, it would be preferable if only Federal funds were used to support the research efforts included in this public-private partnership.

-2. For any public-private partnership to address the opioid crisis, NIH should not accept funding from companies involved in litigation of concern related to the crisis.

-3. If a public-private partnership is established, any funding originating from industry partners (not precluded under Recommendation #2) that is to be provided to NIH, either directly or through FNIH, must be provided without conditions, other than being designated for the partnership, and must be received in full by NIH prior to NIH's announcement of any funding opportunity or other activity designated as part of the partnership.

-4. Any company with assets (e.g., clinical and preclinical data, key chemical compounds) relevant to the research plan for a public-private partnership that NIH undertakes in response to the opioid crisis can contribute those assets to the partnership.

-5. Any public-private partnership that NIH undertakes in its response to the opioid crisis should not involve governance participation from companies involved in litigation of concern related to the crisis.

-6. In accordance with current practice, for projects that NIH funds using donations received under the partnership, NIH will solely govern the peer review process and have decision making authority with regard to the selection of projects, disbursement of funds, and monitoring and oversight of projects.
+- 1. To mitigate the risk of real or perceived conflict of interest, it would be preferable if only Federal funds were used to support the research efforts included in this public-private partnership. - 2.
+For any public-private partnership to address the opioid crisis, NIH should not accept funding from companies involved in litigation of concern related to the crisis. - 3.
+If a public-private partnership is established, any funding originating from industry partners (not precluded under Recommendation #2) that is to be provided to NIH, either directly or through FNIH, must be provided without conditions, other than being designated for the partnership, and must be received in full by NIH prior to NIH's announcement of any funding opportunity or other activity designated as part of the partnership. - 4.
+Any company with assets (e.g., clinical and preclinical data, key chemical compounds) relevant to the research plan for a public-private partnership that NIH undertakes in response to the opioid crisis can contribute those assets to the partnership. - 5.
+Any public-private partnership that NIH undertakes in its response to the opioid crisis should not involve governance participation from companies that have been subject to litigation or other credible evidence that they have contributed to the crisis through illegal or unethical activities, or otherwise pose a conflict of interest, for example, companies involved in litigation of concern related to the opioid crisis. - 6.
+In accordance with current practice, for projects that NIH funds using donations received under the partnership, NIH will solely govern the peer review process and have decision making authority with regard to the selection of projects, disbursement of funds, and monitoring and oversight of projects.

-7. Governance structure(s) established to coordinate partners and to guide decision making about the overall strategy, direction, and goals of the public-private partnership should include a diverse group of stakeholders including public members.

-8. NIH should augment its current vetting process for members of governance committee(s) to mitigate real and perceived conflict of interest.

-9. Before moving forward with a public-private partnership, NIH should clarify and define a governance structure for each of the core initiatives of the proposed partnership or any subsequent core initiatives of collaboration.

-10. NIH should clearly communicate to the public the full extent of its research agenda related to opioids and where the partnership fits within NIH's comprehensive research strategy.

-11. NIH should publicly disclose the research plan for the partnership.

-12. To ensure public trust and alleviate concerns about real or perceived conflicts, NIH should employ increased transparency measures in the governance of the partnership (e.g., posting meeting summaries from governance committees; posting conflict of interest declarations of committee members).
+- 7. Governance structure(s) established to coordinate partners and to guide decision making about the overall strategy, direction, and goals of the public-private partnership should include a diverse group of stakeholders including public members. - 8.
+NIH should augment its current vetting process for members of governance committee(s) to mitigate real and perceived conflict of interest. - 9.
+Before moving forward with a public-private partnership, NIH should clarify and define a governance structure for each of the core initiatives of the proposed partnership or any subsequent core initiatives of collaboration. - 10.
+NIH should clearly communicate to the public the full extent of its research agenda related to opioids and where the partnership fits within NIH's comprehensive research strategy. - 11.
+NIH should publicly disclose the research plan for the partnership. - 12.
+To ensure public trust and alleviate concerns about real or perceived conflicts, NIH should employ increased transparency measures in the governance of the partnership (e.g., posting meeting summaries from governance committees; posting conflict of interest declarations of committee members).